 Do not forget to include awards or special recognition you have received for excellent project management or work performance.
-If you have been out of work, look around, you may have been doing creative and productive work without getting paid for it; if it is applicable then list volunteer experiences.
+If you have been out of work, look around, you may have been doing creative and productive work without getting paid for it; if it is applicable, list volunteer experiences.

-A unique and clearly written resume can make the difference between landing a job interview and letting one get away.
-It is important you are honest when creating your resume and that you list and emphasize the skills that are relevant to the targeted position.
-A hiring representative does not have time to waste, they want to see what you, as an employee, can bring to the available teaching position.
+A unique and clearly written resume can make the difference between landing a job interview and letting one getaway.
+It is important you are honest when creating your resume and that you list and emphasize the relevant skills to the targeted position.
+A hiring representative does not have time to waste.
+They want to see what you, as an employee, can bring to the available teaching position.

-Make sure you update your resume every six months; this will make the job easier because you will just need to add a few more skills or accomplishments.
-If you wait a few years, you will have to do a complete resume rewrite to get your marketing documents up to snuff and ready for your job search campaign.
+Ensure you update your resume every six months; this will make the job easier because you will need to add a few more new keywords, skills, and accomplishments.
+If you wait a few years, you will have to develop a completely new resume to get your marketing document up to snuff and ready for your job search campaign.

 I can’t stress it enough: if you neglect to update your resume,